RJDennis/SmolyakApprox.jl/README.md

 using SmolyakApprox

-The nodes are computed using either Chebyshev-Gauss-Lobatto or Legendre-Gauss-Lobatto, with the approximation grid and the multi-index computed by the command
+The nodes are computed using either Chebyshev-Gauss-Lobatto or Legendre-Gauss-Lobatto, with the approximation grid and the multi-index computed by

 grid, multi_ind = smolyak_grid(chebyshev_gauss_lobatto,d,mu,domain)

 where d is the dimension of the function, mu is the layer or approximation order, and domain is a 2d-array (2*d) containing the upper and lower bound on each variable.
 If domain is not provided, then it is assumed that the variables reside on the [-1,1] interval.  legendre_gauss_lobatto can obviously be used in place of chebyshev_gauss_lobatto.
 If mu is an integer, then an isotropic grid is computed whereas if mu is an array of integers with length d, then an anisotropic grid is computed.

-With the grid and multi-index in hand, we van compute the weights, or coefficients in the approximation, according to
+With the grid and multi-index in hand, we can compute the weights, or coefficients in the approximation, according to

 weights = smolyak_weights(y,grid,multi_ind,domain)